 I recently completed by 200-hour yoga teacher training (YTT) in Bali.
 On the stunning island of Nusa Lembongan to be precise.
 Before I embarked on this adventure, I had little idea what to expect.
 I’d hoped that I would meet wonderful people, find some new challenges and have fun along the way.
 It did not disappoint.
-For anyone who is about to head out on a similar endeavour, here is a short post setting out a day in the life of a yoga teacher trainee in Bali.
+For anyone who is about to head out on a similar endeavor, here is a short post explaining what it’s like to take part in yoga teacher training in Bali from my experience.

 We started our asana practice at 0600 every day, apart from Sunday, which was our glorious day off.
 At first, the idea of waking up for this seemed daunting, but I quickly realised the benefits of a 0500 alarm to wake up my body and mind before class.